MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 # Configure Bot Framework bots for China customers

-This article is for china customers who are deploying Bot Framework and Azure AI Bot Service bots to the Microsoft Azure Mooncake cloud.
+This article is for China customers who are deploying Bot Framework and Azure AI Bot Service bots to the Microsoft Azure Mooncake cloud.

 ## Prerequisites